-1 How to go to Quaker meeting online
+1 Introducing Quaker meeting online

 We start with an introduction to online meeting for worship, so you see the whole picture before we get into any technical aspects.
-Later there are sections designed to help people who have very little experience of using computers, and no experience of video-conferences.
+Later there are Appendices designed to help people who have very little experience of using computers, and no experience of video-conferences.
 They give step-by-step instructions for joining, for each of the major types of devices you may have - including just a landline telephone.

-There are guides to being the facilitator and elder for online worship, how to set up online worship for your community, clerking meetings, and other ideas for supporting your Quake community online.
+There are sections in this guides on being the facilitator and elder for online worship, how to set up online worship for your community, including security aspects, and several appendices on clerking meetings, and related topics.

 These guides have been put together swiftly, to help get us all started in new circumstances.
-We are sure they can be improved, and later versions will learn form more people's experience.
+We are sure they can be improved, and later versions are learning from many people's experience.
 We hope they are "good enough".
 Do please email your ideas and feedback, to QLAdmin@quaker.org.uk.

-1.1 Introducing Quaker worship in a different setting
+1.1 Quaker worship in a different setting